 Bob and Becky have been very busy raising their children and facing the demands of successful careers.
 Because of this, Bob and Becky are not very conversant in investments.

 Their PST is currently invested 100% P&G stock.
-Procter & Gamble stock has been good to them and they are very happy with their account balances.
+Procter & Gamble stock has been good to them, and they are pleased with their account balances.
 They do understand the risk of having all of their eggs in one basket and would like to begin diversifying.

 What do they do?

 We start with the Profit Sharing Trust.
 Conveniently for our story, Bob and Becky just turned 50 which means they have investment options in their PST that were not available before.
-Prior to age 50, they could invest in the core options in their PST.
+Before age 50, they could invest in the core options in their PST.
 These core options consist of money market and bond funds.
-Although Bob and Becky did not pay much attention to the stock market, they new enough not to sell their P&G stock and buy any of these as long term investments.
+Although Bob and Becky did not pay much attention to the stock market, they knew enough not to sell their P&G stock and buy any of these as long-term investments.
 Bob and Becky have been handsomely rewarded for their faith in the stock market.
-Good job Bob and Becky.
+Nice work Bob and Becky.

 For Bob & Becky, we want to start diversifying their accounts relatively slowly.
 They have spent decades watching Procter & Gamble stock make them millionaires.
 They have spent decades watching CNN (Crisis News Network) tell them that wall street is a vicious jungle that destroys all who enter.